chimaera66/InvadedSpace/README.md

 # InvadedSpace

+A classic basic space shooter.
-A schoolproject made at Medieprogrammet, Blekinge Tekniska Högskola 2002 by Richard Bengtsson and Peter Brunni
+Created as a schoolproject at Medieprogrammet, Blekinge Tekniska Högskola 2002

+Coding by: Richard Bengtsson and Peter Brunni
+Music by: Peter Brunni
+Graphics by: Richard Bengtsson

 Contains deprecated dependencies (AudioClip & Applet)